-The purchase of durable medical equipment requires pre-approval from Blue Cross, otherwise it may be ineligible for payment in whole or in part.
+The purchase of durable medical equipment requires pre-approval from Blue Cross; otherwise it may be ineligible for payment in whole or in part.

 If there is a long-term need for equipment due to extended illness or disability, Blue Cross may, at its discretion, approve the purchase of these items.
-If such purchase is approved, the rental or approved purchase of a second piece of similar equipment is limited to once every 5 consecutive policy years, unless otherwise indicated in the Summary of Benefits.
+If such purchase is approved, the rental or approved purchase of a second piece of similar equipment is limited to once every 5 consecutive Plan Years.